NSuer/User_Interface_Project_2/README.md

 The map is a grid which contains 4 types of tiles; lights, background, doors, walls.
 Clicking on a square allows the user to modify the light options.
 We used a svelte generated array for cols and rows, each cell being a square in the room.
 We chose this as it is extremely visual for the user, and is intuitive.

-The popup with controls is a modal, which allows us to have the user modify each light individually, or add it to a group.
-This allows the modulatrity requested by our users.
+The pop-up with controls is a modal, which gives the user the ability to modify each light individually or add them to groups.
+This feature provides the modulatrity requested by our users.

-Our fake voice commands we implemented as an additional panel.
-Shipping real time vocal processing is a processing expensive task, and would have taken longer than the project would allow.
+Fake voice commands were implemented as an additional panel.
+Shipping real time vocal processing is a processing expensive task and would have taken longer than the project would allow.
 The panel adds on/off options for groups, multiple pre-programmed modes, and a scheduler for day or night time.

 ## AI Use
-- I used the following prompt "Using svelte and js, make me a component that will allow me to design floorplans for houses.
+- Nate used the following prompt "Using svelte and js, make me a component that will allow me to design floorplans for houses.
 All floorplans are one floor.
 Have options for doors, lights, and walls" to get the basic room maker.
 It was functional.
 This was useful but only will be used as a basis for future work.
 Here is an image of what was made
 ![Room Maker](src/pictures/basicRoomMaker.png)
 - Used chatgpt to make svg icon for power button and mic button
 - TODO